Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Introduction

 From the perspective of the valuation of financial derivatives, the aim of this work is to gain some understanding of the impact on derivative pricing of the interactions between the volatility and the price of the underlying.
 To give an example, a recent market innovation is that of derivatives and investment strategies based on volatility-modified versions of plain vanilla products.
-Such contracts are able to replicate classic European payoffs under a perfect volatility foresight; at the same time, the component of the price due to a vega excess may be reduced by using the realized volatility as a normalizing factor.
+Such contracts are able to replicate classic European payoffs under a perfect volatility foresight; at the same time, the component of the price that is due to a vega excess may be reduced by using the realized volatility as a normalizing factor.
 One example of such a product is the \emph{target volatility option}.
-A target volatility (call) option (TVO) pays at maturity $t$ the value:
+A target volatility (call) option (TVO) pays at maturity $t$ the amount:

-for a strike price $K$ and a \emph{target volatility} level $\target$, a constant written in the contract.
-Intuitively, the closer the realized volatility $RV_t$ will be to $\target$, the more this claim will behave like a call option; however, the presence of $RV_t$ at the denominator decreases the sensitivity of $F$ to a change in volatility.
-It can be shown (Di Graziano and Torricelli, \cite{DiGrazianoTorricelli}) that the price of an at-the-money TVO is approximately that of an at-the-money Black-Scholes call of implied volatility $\target$, which thus represents the subjective volatility view of an investor, as opposed to the current implied volatilities from the market.
+for a strike price $K$ and a \emph{target volatility} level $\target$, a constant that is written in the contract.
+Intuitively, the closer the realized volatility $RV_t$ is to $\target$, the more this claim will behave like a call option; however, the presence of $RV_t$ in the denominator decreases the sensitivity of $F$ to a change in volatility.
+It can be shown (Di Graziano and Torricelli, 2012) that the price of an at-the-money TVO is approximately that of an at-the-money Black-Scholes call having implied volatility $\target$; such a constant thus represents the subjective volatility view of an investor, which may very well differ from the spot volatilities implied by the market.